posit-dev/positron/extensions/positron-python/CONTRIBUTING.md

 1. `type`

 These labels cover what is blocking the issue from closing, what is affected by the issue, and what kind of issue it is.
+Typically, on new issues, the `needs` label is either `needs verification` or `needs more info`.
+The `feature` label should be `feature-*` if the issue doesn't fit into any other `feature` label appropriately.

-It is also important to make the title accurate.
+It is also very important to make the title accurate.
 People often write very brief, quick titles or ones that describe what they think the problem is.
 By updating the title to be appropriately descriptive for what _you_ think the issue is, you not only make finding older issues easier, but you also help make sure that you and the original reporter agree on what the issue is.

+#### Post-classification

+Once an issue has been appropriately classified, there are two keys ways to help out.
+One is to go through open issues that [`needs verification`](https://github.com/Microsoft/vscode-python/labels/needs%20verification).
+Issues with this label have not been verified to be an actual problem (e.g. making sure the reported issue is not caused by the user's configuration or machine).

+The other way to help is to go through issues that are labeled as [`validate fix`](https://github.com/Microsoft/vscode-python/labels/validate%20fix).
+These issues are believed to be fixed, but having an independent validation is always appreciated.

 #### Closed issues